 Here are some of the factors that contribute to creating something that we like to call genuine content:

-- It should solve the reader’s problem
+- Should solve the reader’s problem

-- It will help them get more value from your product/service
+- It Will help them get more value from your product/service

 You must focus on creating content that is able to entice the users and supplement their needs.

 Are you looking for the right marketing advice?
 Want to become a pro at online marketing?
 Want to learn the art of smart content marketing?
 If that’s the case, you need to take a look at this tool.

 There are two ways to grab people’s attention: write something that creates controversy or write something that your audience can easily relate to.